Walsall North (UK Parliament constituency)

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+Subject to major boundary changes, it was reformed as Walsall and Bloxwich, first contested at the 2024 general election.

 Constituency profile

-The constituency is in the heart of an area traditionally focused on manufacturing which retains many mechanical and engineering jobs in its economy.
+The constituency was in the heart of an area traditionally focused on manufacturing which retained many mechanical and engineering jobs in its economy.

-Workless claimants, registered jobseekers, were in November 2012 significantly higher than the national average of 3.8%, at 8.0% of the population based on a statistical compilation by The Guardian, not the highest in the region which was Birmingham Ladywood at 11.1% but also significantly higher than the average for the region, 4.7%.
+Workless claimants, registered jobseekers, were in November 2012 significantly higher than the national average of 3.8%, at 8.0% of the population based on a statistical compilation by The Guardian, not the highest in the region (which was Birmingham Ladywood at 11.1%) but also significantly higher than the average for the region, 4.7%.

 Boundaries

-Walsall North is one of three constituencies covering the Metropolitan Borough of Walsall.
+Walsall North was one of three constituencies covering the Metropolitan Borough of Walsall.
+The others were Walsall South and Aldridge-Brownhills.

+1955–1964: The County Borough of Walsall wards of Birchills, Blakenall, Bloxwich, Hatherton, and Leamore, and the Urban District of Brownhills.

-1983–present: The Metropolitan Borough of Walsall wards of Birchills Leamore, Blakenall, Bloxwich East, Bloxwich West, Short Heath, Willenhall North, and Willenhall South.
+1964–1974: The County Borough of Walsall wards of Birchills, Blakenall, Bloxwich East, Bloxwich West, Hatherton, and Leamore, and the Urban District of Brownhills.

-1974–1983: As 1955-1974 less Hatherton, plus Bentley, Willenhall North, and Willenhall South.
+1974–1983: The County Borough of Walsall wards of Bentley, Birchills, Blakenall, Bloxwich East, Bloxwich West, Leamore, Willenhall North and Willenhall South.

-1955–1974: The County Borough of Walsall wards of Birchills, Blakenall, Bloxwich East, Bloxwich West, Hatherton, and Leamore, and the Urban District of Brownhills.
+1983–2024: The Metropolitan Borough of Walsall wards of Birchills Leamore, Blakenall, Bloxwich East, Bloxwich West, Short Heath, Willenhall North, and Willenhall South.